colin-scott/colin-scott.github.com/source/_posts/2015-10-03-fuzzing-raft-for-fun-and-profit.markdown

 UPDATE: Konrad asked me to include a short note, and I'm glad to oblige:

-> akka-raft is not an officially supported Akka module, but rather just a pet project of Konrad's.
+> akka-raft is not an officially supported Akka module, but rather just a side project of Konrad's.
 The Akka modules themselves are much more rigorously tested before release.

 For our fuzz tests we set up a small 4-node cluster (quorum size=3). akka-raft uses TCP as its default transport protocol, so we